Poor cash flow a huge reason why 60% of small- to medium-sized businesses in Australia cease operations within their first few years.

-Late payments are a growing issue right now in Australia, with more and more businesses taking comfort in not paying promptly.
+Late payments are a growing issue right now in Australia.
 In fact, it has been said to be the “silent killer” of startup businesses.
-Its effects go beyond just not being able to pay your staff and expand your operations, clearly, it can also threaten the existence of your business.

-Take note that for you to get into a positive cash flow position, you must have a larger amount of money coming than going out.
-But if your customers don’t pay you on time, your cash outflows will certainly be bigger than your cash inflows because you don’t have a sufficient money on hand.
 This results in you being incapable of paying your wages, rent, and the other things you need for your day-to-day operations.
-When this goes on, you may be left with no choice but to use your personal money or the money reserved for future business expansion just to cover the shortfall.
+Unfortunately, many business owners have to use personal money or the money reserved for future business expansion just to cover the shortfall.

 And not only that - the inability to pay all your outgoings may also lead to a domino-effect of cascading problems.

 First, it will be difficult for you to fulfill all your orders.
 Since you don’t have the money to purchase raw ingredients, you are less likely to deliver your customers’ orders on time.
 Bear in mind that your customers have their own sets of customers to serve, too, and they want their orders to be shipped to them sooner not later.
 If you can’t deliver, that may affect your relationship with them and might force them to leave you and switch to a different, more reliable supplier.

 Apart from that, lack of cash on hand also impacts your relationship with your staff.
 One of the effects of late payments and poor cash flow is the inability to pay your employees’ salaries on time.
 This is extremely stressful - for you and for them.
 Your staff might leave and because you're not paying them, they won't give you a notice period.